karlstav/cava/README.md

 ### macOS

-Note: cava looks no good in the default macOS terminal.
-For a better look install [kitty](https://sw.kovidgoyal.net/kitty/index.html).
-Be where that you might run into #109, that can be fixed like [this](https://stackoverflow.com/questions/7165108/in-os-x-lion-lang-is-not-set-to-utf-8-how-to-fix-it).
+Note: Cava doesn't render correctly within the default macOS terminal.
+In order to achieve an optimal display, install [Kitty](https://sw.kovidgoyal.net/kitty/index.html).
+Beware that you may run in to the issue presented in #109; however, it can be resolved with [this](https://stackoverflow.com/questions/7165108/in-os-x-lion-lang-is-not-set-to-utf-8-how-to-fix-it).

 **Background Music**